Hierarchical Relational Learning for Few-Shot Knowledge Graph Completion: Related Work

 \subsection{Relational Learning in Knowledge Graphs}

-Recent advances in graph deep learning has accelerated the development of embedding-based methods for KG completion.
-This line of research focuses on utilizing relational information available in KGs to learn a unified low-dimensional embedding space for the input triplets, where each entity is projected as a $k$-dimensional vector and the relation $r$ between the entity pair $(h, t)$ serves as the translation from $h$ to $t$.
-A scoring function is then used to measure the quality of the translation and to learn a unified embedding space for all triplets.

-The pioneering work TransE~\citep{TransE}~is the first to propose the aforementioned idea of using relation $r$ as translation in the embedding space, \ie~$\textbf{h} + \textbf{r} \approx \textbf{t}$ when $(h,r,t)\in \mathcal{TP}$.
-Inspired by TransE, TransH~\citep{TransH} moves forward to project entities into different relation-specific hyperplanes, enabling the learning of distinct entity representations when connected by different relations.
-TransR~\citep{TransR} builds distinct embedding spaces for entities and relations in order to allow different relations to focus on different aspects of entities.
-ComplEx~\citep{ComplEx} uses a bilinear scoring function to model asymmetric relations in a complex vector space.
-RotatE~\citep{RotatE} further improves the modeling of relation patterns by defining each relation as a rotation in the complex space.
-ConvE~\citep{ConvE} and ConvKB~\citep{ConvKB} take advantage of convolution operators to enhance the learning entity and relation embeddings.
-However, the aforementioned KG embedding methods require a large number of triplets for each relation to find the unified embedding space during training.
-The performance of these methods can significantly degrade at few-shot settings, where only very few triplets are available for each relation.
+KG completion methods utilize relational information available in KGs to learn a unified low-dimensional embedding space for the input triplets.
+TransE~\citep{TransE}~is the first to use relation $r$ as a translation for learning an embedding space, \ie,~$\textbf{h} + \textbf{r} \approx \textbf{t}$ for triplet $(h,r,t)$.
+A scoring function is then used to measure the quality of the translation and to learn a unified embedding space.
+TransH~\citep{TransH} and TransR~\citep{TransR} further model relation-specific information for learning an embedding space.
+ComplEx~\citep{ComplEx}, RotatE~\citep{RotatE}, \hw{and ComplEx-N3~\citep{ComplEx-N3}} improve the modeling of relation patterns in a vector/complex space.
+ConvE~\citep{ConvE} and ConvKB~\citep{ConvKB} employ convolution operators to enhance entity/relation embedding learning.
+However, these methods require a large number of triplets for each relation to learn a unified embedding space.
+Their performance significantly degrades at few-shot settings, where only very few triplets are available for each relation.